- If you've seen the Disabled by Enterprise Policy error message, then you probably tried to open a PDF file in Google Chrome.

 - If you are you rather interested in our software collection articles, head over to our Software Hub.

-Have you’ve been facing with this error message Disabled by Enterprise Policy, when you’re trying to access PDF viewer on Google Chrome?
+Have you’ve been facing this error message Disabled by Enterprise Policy, when you’re trying to access PDF viewer on Google Chrome?

 If the answer is Yes, then you should read this article until the end.
 We have a very easy and simple solution that will help you solve this issue.